CINEMA TERMS & CONDITIONS

 In addition to the ticket price, an online booking fee is payable for tickets purchased online/mobile, and this will be notified to you during the booking process.

 The online booking fee is charged by TicketSource for the online service which it offers to customers.
 Information about this charge and their contractual relationship with The Reel and Screen can be found in the relevant Terms and Conditions when booking.
 The fee is levied to cover the cost of processing your payment.
 The Reel and Screen do not receive any of the processing fee.

 The Online Booking Fee for a standard general film will be charged at the maximum rate of 23p per ticket (The charge will be more for specialist or multi-show films).
 These charges are highlighted at the very beginning of the booking process and throughout allowing the customer the opportunity to discontinue with the booking should they so wish.ost is incurred for purchasing tickets at the cinema from the box office.

 Adult Tickets: For anyone 15 and over.

 Child Tickets: For anyone between the ages of 18 months and 14 years.

-Children under the age of 12 must be accompanied by an adult for any film which starts after 7pm.
+Children under the age of 12 must be accompanied by an adult.

-ID may be required for 12A.
-In the event of a dispute, the cinema manager's decision is final
+ID may be required for a 12A, 15 or 18 certificate film.
+In the event of a dispute, the cinema manager's decision is final.

 Much as it pains us to turn people away, we have a legal and social obligation to ensure that people are of the appropriate age to watch films at our cinema so please do not be offended if our team ask you for ID.